Rohit-Singh-Repos/ExpressJS_Authentication_App_API_Endpoints_For_Testing_Using_Postman/README.md

 # ExpressJS_Authentication_App_API_Endpoints_For_Testing_Using_Postman

-Methods To Run App :
+Steps To Run App :

 1) Download Postman in your system.
 2) Import "Express_authapp_endpoint_for_testing_api_using_postman.json" file into postman.